Cymptom-Research/QA_candidate_task/README.md

 Your task is to map out test steps for these features by yourself!
 Your end goal here will be to provide an STD file which you can send back by mail.

-If you are unsure of what any part of these features does, try to guess.
+If you are unsure what is the expected result for any feature try to guess.
 Write down any assumptions you made on unclear parts of the features at the end of the STD file.

 In your test scenarios, you should verify all components perform the way they should, both together and separately!